-The Jersey City Summer Works Public Art Program offers students an outlet to express their artistic creativity through various educational and enrichment opportunities.
+The Jersey City Youth Works Public Art Program offers students an outlet to express their artistic creativity through various educational and enrichment opportunities.
 As part of the program, students spend six weeks in apprenticeships to local artists, who help them to create public mural art throughout the City.

 The program apprentices students with strong artistic interest and a visual arts portfolio.
 Students receive arts training and enrichment as well as a financial stipend.